borgmatic-collective/borgmatic/docs/how-to/make-per-application-backups.md

 `keep_hourly` value of `24` and an overridden `keep_daily` value of `5`.

 When there's an option collision between the local file and the merged include, the local file's option takes precedence.
-And as of borgmatic 1.6.0, this feature performs a deep merge, meaning that values are merged at all levels in the two configuration files.
-Colliding list values are appended together.
-This allows you to include common configuration—up to full borgmatic configuration files—while overriding only the parts you want to customize.

 Note that this `<<` include merging syntax is only for merging in mappings (configuration options and their values).
 But if you'd like to include a